 Staff Development Opportunities and Resources

 Educational Services is pleased to provide both onsite and online professional development opportunities and resources for MVUSD teachers.
 Onsite training may take place during the summer, during the school day, or after school.
 Visit the pages in the left sidebar to view the available onsite training sessions.
 All onsite professional development opportunities are dependent upon budget, trainer availability, site access, and enrollment.
-Please enroll knowing that the schedule may need to be altered.**THE 2017 Summer Professional Development calendar IS NOW AVAILABLE!
-Visit the 2017 Summer Professional Development page in the left sidebar for the listing of professional learning opportunities and to enroll.
+Please enroll knowing that the schedule may need to be altered.**THE 2017-2018 Staff Development Schedule IS NOW AVAILABLE!
+Visit the 2017-2018 Staff Development Schedule page in the left sidebar for the listing of professional learning opportunities and to enroll.
 Space is limited, so be sure to enroll ASAP!!.

 Online resources and opportunities include the Staff Development Resources website, which includes curriculum, assessment, and instructional resources.
 Online staff development courses are currently being revised and updated, we hope to be offering several online opportunities soon.
 For questions about online staff development, please contact Erica Franklin by email, or at Ext.
 1028.Many other professional development opportunities take place at the site level based on requests made by site leadership teams or from individual Professional Learning Communities.
 It is our hope that this approach will ensure that professional development offerings are directed toward the specific needs of teachers.
 These sessions can be based on any of the topics explored in our face-to-face training (additional topics may be available upon request), which teachers may choose to enroll in individually in these workshops, or leadership teams/PLCs may request be delivered at the school site (see link to the left for a listings of workshops currently available).